 Most if not all children with speech and language delays rely on other types of cues to learn language rather than your traditional learning method of hearing and seeing.

-We typically learn language skills through hearing and seeing but for some kids that have a difficult time with speech and language development they need more tactile input to their mouth to help their brain say “close your lips for the sound /m/” for example.
+We typically learn language skills through hearing and seeing.
+For some kids that have a difficult time with speech and language development they need more tactile input (touch) to their mouth.
+This helps their brain say “close your lips for the sound /m/” for example.

-When I see that a child is having a difficult time producing a sound or word I often use another visual cue for that sound so the child can have another way to see how it’s formed.
-For example, I may place a mirror in front of them so they have visual feedback for producing the sound.
+When I see that a child is having a difficult time producing a sound or word, I often use another visual cue for that sound.
+This helps the child learn there is another way to see how it’s formed.
+For example, I may place a mirror in front of them, so they have visual feedback for producing the sound.

-Another way I may take my pointer and thumb and press my lips together when making the /m/ sound.
+If the child is okay with me touching their mouth, then I take my pointer and thumb and press my lips together when making the /m/ sound.

 Then I may take my fingers and press their lips together (if they are okay with that) and that is their tactile input that allows them to actually feel how their lips move to make the sound.

 When kids are having a difficult time staying seated for a puzzle that is my sign that their sensory system is saying “it’s too hard for me to focus on what you want me to do right now.
 My body and brain are telling me to get up and move and then I may be able to focus better”.

 If this happens I may place the puzzle at one end of the room and take the puzzle pieces with me to another part of the room.
 We take a puzzle piece and we bear crawl to the puzzle to place it in.
 I love to pull them on a blanket while singing the animal song to the puzzle.